dikayx/xbatterymonitor/README.md

 The code for this project is licensed under the MIT License.
 See the LICENSE file for details.

-However, the assets (such as icons, images, etc.) are copyrighted by [me](https://github.com/dikayx) and are not licensed under the MIT License.
-You may not use or distribute these assets without permission.

-I'm completely fine with you using the code for your own projects, but please use your own assets.

 ## Acknowledgements

 Xbox and Xbox Game Bar are trademarks of Microsoft Corporation.
 This project is not affiliated with Microsoft.